alexeyinkin/eb-1a/1-process/README.md

 **This marked the end of the US bureaucracy being the bottleneck in my immigration.**
 The rest was my travel schedule, and even the final fee could be paid later.

-With the data in the visa,
+With the data on the visa,
 I was able to pay the fee for issuing a green card.

 After a few steps, the address from the red handout brought me to